etherfi-protocol/smart-contracts/proposals/EFIP-9.md

 ## Motivation

 LayerZero provides a generic base layer for the bridging of any token via OFT.
 Their contracts are minimal and lack security features.
-Moving to an upgradeable version of the OFTAdapter will allow the protocol to add these features and ensure future flexibility to introduce improvements:
+Moving to an upgradeable version of the OFTAdapter will allow the protocol to add these features listed below and maintain flexibility for future improvements:
  - rate limiting
  - pausing of the contract
  - queuing of large transfers